Wesleyan-Soft-Robots-Lab/ArduinoMotors/Documentation/Pneumaticbuild.md

 1. **Arduino Power Supply**:
-   - The Arduino is powered through the USB port, which supplies 5V and ground (GND) to the board.
+  - The Arduino receives power through the USB port, providing 5V and ground (GND) to the board.
+However, since we will be using 6.5V air valves, an external power supply is necessary.
+This can be connected either through the Arduino's port or directly to the breadboard.

 2. **Potentiometer Connections**:
    - **Left Pin (VCC)**: The left pin of the potentiometer is connected to the 5V power rail on the breadboard.
 This supplies the potentiometer with a constant 5V.